selflein/stable-virtual-camera/docs/CLI_USAGE.md

 └── scene_3
 ```

+You can specify which scene to run by passing in `--data_items scene_1 scene_2` to run, for example, `scene_1` and `scene_2`.

 ### Recommended Usage

 - `img2img` and `img2vid` are recommended to be used for evaluation and benchmarking.
-These two tasks are used for the quantitative evalution throught the <a href="http://arxiv.org/abs/2503.14489">paper</a>.
+These two tasks are used for the quantitative evalution in our <a href="http://arxiv.org/abs/2503.14489">paper</a>.
 The data is converted from academic datasets so the groundtruth target views are available for metric computation.
 Check the [`benchmark`](../benchmark/) folder for detailed splits we organize to benchmark different NVS models.
 - `img2vid` requries both the input and target views to be sorted, which is usually not guaranteed in general usage.
 - `img2trajvid_s-prob` is for general usage but only for single-view regime and fixed preset camera control.
 - `img2trajvid` is the task designed for general usage since it does not need the ordering of the input views.
 This is the task used in the gradio demo.